National People's Congress: Constitutional supervision

-The NPC has the sole power to amend the Constitution.
+The NPC has the sole power to amend the constitution.
 Amendments to the Constitution must be proposed by the NPC Standing Committee or one-fifth or more of the NPC deputies.
 In order for the Amendments to become effective, they must be passed by a two-thirds majority vote of all deputies.
 The NPC is also responsible for supervising the enforcement of the constitution.

 The CCP leadership plays a large role in the approval of constitutional amendments.
 In contrast to ordinary legislation, which the CCP leadership approves the legislation in principle, and in which the legislation is then introduced by government ministers or individual NPC delegates, constitutional amendments are drafted and debated within the party, approved by the CCP Central Committee and then presented by party deputies under the Standing Committee to the whole of the NPC during its yearly plenary session.
 If Congress is on recess and the Standing Committee is in session, the same process is repeated by either the party leader in the NPCSC or by one of the party deputies, but following the approval by the NPCSC, the amendments will be presented during the plenary session to all of the deputies for a final vote on the matter.
 If a fifth or more of the CCP party faction deputies will propose amendments either on their own or with the other parties in plenary session, the same process is applied.
-In contrast to ordinary legislation, in which the Legislation Law largely directs the process, the process for constitutional revision is largely described by CCP documents.
+In contrast to ordinary legislation, in which the Legislation Law largely directs the process, the process for constitutional revision is largely described by CCP documents; the 2014 Decision Concerning Several Major Issues in Comprehensively Advancing Governance According to Law states that "The Party Central Committee submits proposals for amending the Constitution to the National People’s Congress".

 In addition to passing legislation, the NPCSC interacts with local governments through its constitutional review process.
 In contrast with other jurisdictions by which constitutional enforcement is considered a judicial power, in Chinese political theory, constitutional enforcement is considered a legislative power, and Chinese courts do not have the authority to determine constitutionality of legislation or administrative measures.
 Challenges to constitutionality have therefore become the responsibility of the National People's Congress which has a recording and review mechanism for constitutional issues.
 The NPC has created a set of institutions which monitor local administrative measures for constitutionality.
 Typically, the Legislative Affairs Committee will review legislation for constitutionality and then inform the enacting agencies of its findings, and rely on the enacting agency to reverse its decision.
 Although the NPC has the legal authority to annul unconstitutional legislation by a local government, it has never used that power.